 Foundations of health.

 As well as nutrition, we also need sufficient amounts of water and sleep.
-As every single cell in the body needs to be well hydrated in order to function, ensure you're drinking at least 1.5 litres of pure water per day.
+As every single cell in the body needs to be well hydrated in order to function, ensure you're drinking 2-3 litres (depending on your size) of water per day.
+Whilst coffee and black tea don't count towards your total daily water count, herbal tea does.
 Sleep allows your mind to reset so that it can take on the challenges of the next day, so aim for 7-9 hours of sleep each night to allow sufficient rebooting.
 These foundational requirements will allow the body to perform more efficiently to help you to feel your best.

 We live in a coffee culture.
 For many of us the first thing we do in the morning is make a coffee.
 We visit our local cafe daily where they know our order.
-But we forget about the affects coffee has on our bodies.
+But we forget about the affect coffee has on our bodies.
 Just like illegal drugs, the body can also become dependant on coffee resulting in headaches if doesn't get its regular dose.
 But somehow it's socially acceptable for an adult to drink 4, 5, 6 cups of coffee per day.
 While limited amounts of coffee can have some benefits for our health, coffee is also a stimulant that can trigger anxiety.
 How?
-Basically, coffee blocks a receptor in our brain that allows us to feel tired resulting in us feeling more alert, and as a secondary mechanism, increases adrenalin in the body.
+Basically, coffee blocks a receptor in our brain that allows us to feel tired resulting in us feeling more alert, and as a secondary mechanism, it increases adrenalin in the body.
 Both of these can contribute to anxiety.
-To avoid this, replace coffee with a caffeine free drink.
-In decaf coffee, the caffeine is often extracted with harsh chemicals so look for water decaffeination methods when purchasing decaf coffee or ask your barista what type they use.
-Chai, dandelion and green teas are other great options.
+To avoid this, replace coffee with a caffeine free drink such as herbal tea or decaf coffee.
+When purchasing decaf coffee, look for those which have used a water decaffeination method as caffeine is often extracted from coffee using harsh chemicals to make decaf coffee.

 Working from home.